KevinCox0427/Angular-Arcade-Hockey/README.md

 This website is intended to show my abilities in Angular.
 The goal is to create a 2-D hockey action game based on NES Hockey.
-This will have multiplayer game sessions where users can invite their friends to duel.
+It will have multiplayer game sessions where users can invite their friends to duel.
-Finally, I will be creating a nueral network with a reinforcement model for the AI players.
+And I'll also be creating a neural network with a reinforcement model for the AI players.

 ___